Social Support & Mental Health: An Informative Guide to Building Stronger Connections

 Social support refers to the emotional, informational, and practical assistance individuals receive from family, friends, communities, and social networks.
 It plays a critical role in maintaining mental health, emotional stability, and overall well-being.

-Social support can take several forms:
+Social support can take several forms, each contributing to emotional and psychological stability:

-• Emotional support – empathy, understanding, encouragement
+• Emotional support – empathy, understanding, and encouragement

 • Community support – belonging to groups or networks